PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 >    kubectl get secret -n gitlab -o yaml gitlab-wildcard-tls-chain -o jsonpath='{.data.gitlab\.172\.31\.255\.254\.nip\.io\.crt}'
 >    ```
 >
 >They should be created at group level, in the SimplestLab main group (Settings>CI/CD>Variables).
 This will ensure they are used in all the contained projects.
 Do not mark the __'Protected'__ checkbox as we will not use any of these variables on protected repositories.
-Just check ___Masked___ on the user password variable and leave others emtpy for all the variables.
+Just check ___Masked___ on the user password variable and leave others empty for all the variables.
 >
 >Following screenshot shows the final situation, when all are created:
 >